Cirkus Cirkör's History

 The first 10 years

-Cirkus Cirkör is today the largest circus company in Scandinavia, with shows on tour over the whole world and circus training for people of all ages and backgrounds.
-Everything began when Tilde Björfors and a few artists who had fallen in love with contemporary circus took their first step towards the dream.
+Cirkus Cirkör is today the most prominent circus company in the Nordics, with shows on tour worldwide and circus training for people of all ages and backgrounds.
+Everything began when Tilde Björfors and a group of artists who had fallen in love with contemporary circus took their first step towards the dream.

 Ensemblen i Skapelsen/Ur kaos föds allt.
 Foto: Okänd